smaclell/smaclell.github.io/_drafts/4-things-your-tests-are-telling-you.md

 Staggering tests to run the most business critical validation early and often can improve the feedback cycle.
 As tests become more comprehensive or require more integration between components they will naturally take longer.
-A first step is to categorize tests so that the most important and relatively fast tests are run early and all other tests can run in later validation stages.
+A first step is to categorize tests so the most important and relatively fast tests are run early and all other tests can run in later validation stages.
 Depending on your application this might be a blend of unit/integration tests run every time new code is committed, as recommended by the [Continuous Delivery Book][cd].
 Longer running tests like performance validation or UI tests can then be run separately.
-This split ensures that the later tests can focus on their intended goal and rely on the earlier assertions.
+This split ensures the later tests can focus on their intended goal and rely on the earlier assertions.
 Bad builds that do not pass the early tests do not need to run the more comprehensive tests saving time and money.